Goodnight Universe

 Goodnight Universe is an adventure video game developed by Nice Dream and published by Skybound Games.
 Players control a 6-month-old baby named Isaac, voiced by Lewis Pullman, who is discovering he has psychic powers.
-The game was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 11, 2025.
+The game was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 11, 2025, and for Nintendo Switch on December 18, 2025.

 Gameplay

 The player controlling Isaac's abilities.

 Goodnight Universe is a first-person adventure game.
 The player controls 6-month-old Isaac as he discovers his psychic abilities.
 Just like Before Your Eyes, the game Nice Dream founders worked on while at GoodbyeWorld Games, the game features optional eye-tracking using the player's camera to interact with the game, but instead of blinking to progress, Goodnight Universe allows the player to move and manipulate objects with their eyes and head, as well as using facial expressions to make in-game choices.

 Development and release

 The game was made by American developer Nice Dream, a studio that was formed by Graham Parkes and Oliver Lewin, who worked on Before Your Eyes.
 The main character, Isaac, is voiced by actor Lewis Pullman and other cast members consist of Kerri Kenney-Silver, Al Madrigal, Tessa Espinola, Timothy Simons, and Sarah Burns.
-The game was announced in April 2024 and was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 11, 2025.
+The game was announced in April 2024 and was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 11, 2025, followed by a Nintendo Switch version on December 18, 2025.